ariessunfeld/copyeditr/README.md

 - Test on Windows (currently only tested on Apple Silicon)
 - Add flexibility re: model provider (Google, Anthropic, local, etc)
 - Develop a test-set including typo-ridden and typo-free PDFs for evaluation

+# Contributing

+Please feel free to test this code, try things out, and run with it.
+If you think of ways to make it better or find bugs, feel free to reach out (ariessunfeld [at] gmail [dot] com) or open an Issue on this repository.